 Many people seek guidance on scientific subjects from their religious leaders, so it is important that quality science resources are made available to those leaders.
 The Science for Seminaries project supports seminaries in their efforts to incorporate forefront science into their core curricula and to prepare future clergy to address questions of science, ethics, and religion with their congregations.
 This project is currently in its second phase.
 In Phase I (2014-2016), DoSER supported 10 seminaries.Phase II builds on the lessons of the pilot project and will support 32 additional seminaries in the science integration efforts over the course of 5 years.

 Regardless of whether they spend their days in the classroom or at the lab bench, scientists interact with the public in some capacity.
-DoSER is developing resources to help scientists address the religious and ethical questions related to their work as these questions arise.
+DoSER developed resources to help scientists address the religious and ethical questions related to their work as these questions arise.
 This project launched in June 2016 and is a collaborative effort with the AAAS Center for Public Engagement.

 This pilot project aimed to increase religious leaders' engagement with science so they felt comfortable discussing scientific topics and issues with their congregants.
 Building on the Science for Seminaries project, this project integrated scientific and technological topics that are relevant to contemporary pastoral ministry into continuing education resources at four seminaries.